White Hall Is Bustling With Activity – And Great FoodApril 10, 2018

-There are some under-informed people who seem to view White Hall and Fairmont as the same place.
+Incorporated in 1989, there are some under-informed people who seem to view White Hall and Fairmont as the same place.
 But that’s not true.
 The two are distinct and full of independent character, even if the town delineations are a little fuzzy.

 Talk about fuzzy!
 We’ll drive to White Hall by taking Fairmont Avenue.
 Ironic, isn’t it?
 Anyway, this means your first stop is … delicious.

 It’s Muriale’s!
 The fanciest Italian restaurant around.
 Just to start, have some bruschetta and fried calamari.
 Then, go healthy with Papa Frankie’s Asparagus Salad.
-For the main course, get fancy with veal parmesan or linguine with white clam sauce.
+For the main course, get fancy with veal Parmesan or linguine with white clam sauce.
 (For the side?
 It should always be the mozzarella garlic toast.
 I think the reason is pretty self-explanatory.)
 I haven’t taken a poll or anything, but Muriale’s most popular dishes would have to be the classics: lasagna and spaghetti and meatballs.
 And for dessert, try to choose between cannolis and Italian Almond Cream (plus all the specials of the day).
 You can’t go wrong and they certainly don’t.